awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

 ![\[Amazon EC2 Auto Scaling using queues architectural diagram\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/sqs-as-custom-metric-diagram.png)

-## Choosing an Effective Metric and Target Value<a name="scale-sqs-queue-custom-metric"></a>

-The number of messages in your Amazon SQS queue does not solely define the number of instances needed\.
-In fact, the number of instances in the fleet can be driven by multiple factors, including how long it takes to process a message and the acceptable amount of latency \(queue delay\)\.

-The solution is to use a *backlog per instance* metric with the target value being the *acceptable backlog per instance* to maintain\.
-You can calculate these numbers as follows:
-+ **Backlog per instance**: To determine your backlog per instance, start with the Amazon SQS metric `ApproximateNumberOfMessages` to determine the length of the SQS queue \(number of messages available for retrieval from the queue\)\.
-Divide that number by the fleet's running capacity, which for an Auto Scaling group is the number of instances in the `InService` state, to get the backlog per instance\.
-+ **Acceptable backlog per instance**: To determine your target value, first calculate what your application can accept in terms of latency\.
-Then, take the acceptable latency value and divide it by the average time that an EC2 instance takes to process a message\.

-To illustrate with an example, let's say that the current `ApproximateNumberOfMessages` is 1500 and the fleet's running capacity is 10\.
-If the average processing time is 0\.1 seconds for each message and the longest acceptable latency is 10 seconds, then the acceptable backlog per instance is 10 / 0\.1, which equals 100\.
-This means that 100 is the target value for your target tracking policy\.
-Because the backlog per instance is currently at 150 \(1500 / 10\), your fleet scales out by five instances to maintain proportion to the target value\.

-The following examples create the custom metric and target tracking scaling policy that configures your Auto Scaling group to scale based on these calculations\.

-## Configure Scaling with Amazon SQS<a name="scale-sqs-queue-cli"></a>
+## Limitations and Prerequisites<a name="scale-sqs-queue-limitations"></a>

+To use this configuration, you need to be aware of the following limitations:
++ You must use the AWS CLI, an SDK, or the CloudWatch API to publish your custom metric to CloudWatch\.
+You can then monitor your metric with the AWS Management Console\.
++ The SQS queue metric `ApproximateNumberOfMessages` is not in CloudWatch\.
+You can only get the value of this metric using the SQS [https://docs.aws.amazon.com/cli/latest/reference/sqs/get-queue-attributes.html](https://docs.aws.amazon.com/cli/latest/reference/sqs/get-queue-attributes.html) command or the [GetQueueAttributes](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_GetQueueAttributes.html) operation\.
++ After publishing your custom metric, you must use the AWS CLI, an SDK, or the Amazon EC2 Auto Scaling API to create a target tracking scaling policy with a customized metric specification\.

+The following sections direct you to use the CLI for the tasks you need to perform\.
+Make sure that you have the CLI [installed](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)\.

-The following section shows you how to set up automatic scaling for an SQS queue using the AWS CLI\.
-The procedures assume that you already have a queue \(standard or FIFO\), an Auto Scaling group, and EC2 instances running the application that uses the queue\.
+Before you begin, you must have an Amazon SQS queue to use\.
+The following sections assume that you already have a queue \(standard or FIFO\), an Auto Scaling group, and EC2 instances running the application that uses the queue\.
+For more information about Amazon SQS, see the [Amazon Simple Queue Service Developer Guide](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/)\.

+## Configure Scaling Based on Amazon SQS<a name="scale-sqs-queue-cli"></a>

 **Topics**
 + [Step 1: Create a CloudWatch Custom Metric](#create-sqs-cw-alarms-cli)